aow-evenstars/patch-notes/high-faction-rework.md

 rework 3:

 #### POMF
 - [ parry break ]: Increased skill damge.
 CD reduced by 2s.
-No CD between this and stun skill.
+No CD between this and stun skill (Fallen Petals).
 - [ reflect ]: Skill can be actively interrupted by casting [ parry break ] or [ charge ]
 - [ rage ]: Increased skill damage.
 Enter "unmatched" state: increased accuracy and immune to skill disable.